mckn-larp/history/2-Garou/README.md

   Losing one is like losing a piece of Gaia herself.

 - **Theological Doubt**
-  The alliance with the Sabbat shakes faith to its core.
+  The "agreement" with the Sabbat shakes faith to its core.
   Some Garou whisper that by standing beside the undead, they risk becoming the very corruption they are sworn to fight.
   Others argue that desperate times demand desperate measures.